 The Company depends on its research and development activities to develop the core technologies used in its RPAS products and for the development of the Company's future products.
-A portion of the Company's research and development activities depend on funding by commercial companies and the Canadian government.
 Canadian government and commercial spending levels can be impacted by a number of variables, including general economic conditions, specific companies' financial performance and competition for Canadian government funding with other Canadian government-sponsored programs in the budget formulation and appropriation processes.